Gwen Lux: Notable commissions

 Her commissions included sculptures for Radio City Music Hall in New York City, the McGraw-Hill Building in Chicago, the General Motors Technical Center in Detroit, and the centerpiece for the first-class dining room of the SS United States.
-The Detroit Institute of Arts, the Hawaii State Art Museum, the Kresge Art Museum (Michigan State University, East Lansing). and the Mariners' Museum (Newport News, Virginia) are among the public collections holding her work.
+The Detroit Institute of Arts, the Hawaii State Art Museum, the Eli and Edythe Broad Art Museum (Michigan State University, East Lansing) and the Mariners' Museum (Newport News, Virginia) are among the public collections holding her work.

 Her sculpture entitled “Eve” was commissioned by Radio City Music Hall and purchased by the Rockefeller Center, New York in 1932, but was first met with controversial reviews.

 Her sculptures combined abstraction and realism, and were frequently constructed from polyester resin concrete and metals.
 She taught sculpture classes at the Arts & Crafts Society of Detroit.

 The Gwen, a luxury hotel located on Michigan Avenue, Chicago, is named for artist Gwen Lux and her sculpture adorns the building.
 The façade comes from the art-deco 1929 McGraw-Hill Building designed by the architectural firm of Thielbard & Fugard.